 Aching Joints & Arthritis

 Menopause aches and pains can become more than a pain in the neck if you stumble into perimenopause unaware of what’s happening to your body.
+Known as 'Musculoskeletal Syndrome of Menopause', it’s a relatively new terminology that's now recognised in medicine.
+Coined by Dr Vonda Wright in her recent Review Article Climacteric ‘The musculoskeletal syndrome of menopause.

 Menopause joint and muscle pain can affect almost every working joint.
 Backs, knees, and hips are most affected, followed by hands, fingers, wrists, shoulders and even your jaw!
 For some women, these aren’t anything more than minor twinges but for others, they can cause chronic, debilitating pain.

-What causes menopause joint pain?
+What causes menopause joint pain symptoms?

 Wear and tear as we get older can certainly be part of the story, but hormones also play a major role.
-While the relationship between joints and oestrogen is still somewhat unclear, it’s thought that oestrogen helps to keep our cartilage – the connective tissue in joints – healthy.
-It also helps the natural replacement of bone, maintains joint and bone health, and dampens inflammation and pain.
-When oestrogen levels start to deplete from perimenopause onwards, it could give way to gradual aches and pains, or sudden flare-ups.
+Oestrogen is present in almost very cell of a woman's body, while the relationship between joints and oestrogen is still somewhat unclear, it’s thought that oestrogen helps to keep our cartilage (chondrocytes) – the connective tissue in joints – healthy.
+It regulates the cells that make cartilage, so lower oestrogen levels post-menopause can lead to changes in women's cartilage and connective tissue.

 Oestrogen protects our joints and reduces inflammation.
 As levels drop, inflammation may increase the risk of osteoporosis and osteoarthritis and make it more painful to move and be as physically active as previously.